zeta1999/korali/doc/mkdocs/docs/usage/solvers/samplers/mcmc.md

 ##Description

-This is am implementation of the *Delayed Rejection Adaptive Metropolis* algorithm, as published in this [article](https://link.springer.com/article/10.1007%2Fs11222-006-9438-0).
-We can also run standard *Metropolis Hastings* if correctly configured.
+This is am implementation of the *Delayed Rejection Adaptive Metropolis* algorithm, as published in [Haario2006](https://link.springer.com/article/10.1007%2Fs11222-006-9438-0).
+We can also run standard *Metropolis Hastings* if correspondingly configured.

 **Requirements:**

 + The *Chain Length*, i.e. the number of generated samples.
-+ The *Problem* needs to be of type Bayesian.
-(TODO: confirm)
++ The *Initial Mean* of the proposal distribution for each variable.
++ The *Standard Deviation* of the proposal distribution for each variable.

 ##Settings